fufuok/utils/base58/DOC.md

 import "github.com/fufuok/utils/base58"
 ```

-Package base58 provides an API for working with modified base58 and Base58Check encodings\.
+Package base58 provides an API for working with modified base58 and Base58Check encodings.

 ### Modified Base58 Encoding

-Standard base58 encoding is similar to standard base64 encoding except\, as the name implies\, it uses a 58 character alphabet which results in an alphanumeric string and allows some characters which are problematic for humans to be excluded\.
-Due to this\, there can be various base58 alphabets\.
+Standard base58 encoding is similar to standard base64 encoding except, as the name implies, it uses a 58 character alphabet which results in an alphanumeric string and allows some characters which are problematic for humans to be excluded.
+Due to this, there can be various base58 alphabets.

-The modified base58 alphabet used by Bitcoin\, and hence this package\, omits the 0\, O\, I\, and l characters that look the same in many fonts and are therefore hard to humans to distinguish\.
+The modified base58 alphabet used by Bitcoin, and hence this package, omits the 0, O, I, and l characters that look the same in many fonts and are therefore hard to humans to distinguish.

 ### Base58Check Encoding Scheme

-The Base58Check encoding scheme is primarily used for Bitcoin addresses at the time of this writing\, however it can be used to generically encode arbitrary byte arrays into human\-readable strings along with a version byte that can be used to differentiate the same payload\.
-For Bitcoin addresses\, the extra version is used to differentiate the network of otherwise identical public keys which helps prevent using an address intended for one network on another\.
+The Base58Check encoding scheme is primarily used for Bitcoin addresses at the time of this writing, however it can be used to generically encode arbitrary byte arrays into human\-readable strings along with a version byte that can be used to differentiate the same payload.
+For Bitcoin addresses, the extra version is used to differentiate the network of otherwise identical public keys which helps prevent using an address intended for one network on another.

 ## Index